A Resource for Healthcare and Social Services Professionals

 Dr. Alyssa Peckham is a board certified psychiatric clinical pharmacist specializing in various psychiatric and substance use disorders.
 She received her PharmD from the University of Rhode Island and completed two years of postgraduate residency training in psychiatry at the Veterans Affairs Hospital in Connecticut.
 Prior to her current role, she practiced as an advanced practice pharmacist in the Bridge Clinic at Massachusetts General Hospital in Boston which is a low threshold, harm reduction clinic for people with substance use disorders.
 Her research is focused on the use and misuse of prescriptions and other substances, with a focus on pharmacotherapy and harm reduction

-Boston Medical Center Office-Based Addiction Treatment Training and Technical Assistance +, The Association for Multidisciplinary Education and Research in Substance Use and Addiction, The Opioid Response Network (ORN)
+Boston Medical Grayken Center for Addiction TTA, The Association for Multidisciplinary Education and Research in Substance Use and Addiction (AMERSA), Department of Public Health, Bureau of Substance Addiction Services (DPH/BSAS), The Opioid Response Network (ORN)

 Funding for this initiative was made possible (in part) by grant no. 1H79TI083343 from SAMHSA.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.